JosieOnGit/Luniks/A Guide to Everything Luniks.md

 ## Oslo Revolution
 Main document: [[OSLO REVOLUTION]] (currently empty). \
 Originally drafted in 2018, this folder will soon list all the past developments on this revolution while it's actively being altered to fit into modern day Luniks, before it'll gradually grow bigger and fit nicely into the bigger picture.

+*// February 2025: Conceptually, the Oslo Revolution is now clear.
+Around the 2050s, Norway is granted an opportunity to claim land in rural Thórirsant and thus create a settlement on the planet Lúniks.
+Throughout Norway, but especially in its capital Oslo, the reception is mixed, which leads to conflict within the central districts.
+Riots arise, and soon the capital shakes and becomes unstable.
+Where the advertisements once listed "Blue skies are ahead", those in Oslo are now doomed to be grey.*

+*// The above explanation is apparent in the character **Emily Østengaard / Polaris**, who researched in Oslo at the time the riots emerged, and was forced to flee.
+Her story and experience with it is highlighted in [[DREAMSEEKER - COTV#Polaris]].*

 ## Reaching Lúniks
 Main document: [[Reaching Lúniks]]. \